3 Ways to Use Gradients in Packaging Design

 Gradients can add a futuristic and fluid-like feel to any packaging.
 These effects are the perfect way to make your premium packaging pop in a unique way while incorporating visual fluidity and innovative movement.

 A gradient, in design, is a progressive change in color that stimulates the eye to look at an entire package.

 - Folding cartons – The standard for so many products, JohnsByrne is known for its innovative approach to taking that standard to new levels and creating high impact with consumers at point of sale.
 Adding gradient color from, say, a pale blue to a darker blue, or a light amber to a hot pink can maintain brand identity, while bringing new and even more attention to your product.

 - Cold foil – Cold foil, consists of applying an adhesive to a substrate, then pressing the foil carrier film onto the substrate.
 New technology has made it far easier to work with, creating a vibrancy that makes cold-foiling stand out against the competition’s packaging.
 With cold foiling, it’s possible to portray gradients with ease.

 - Vignetting – Let’s say you found the perfect image to represent your brand or product and there is no reason to change it, but you’re looking for a way to give it new life.
 Using gradients could be the answer.
 The technique allows you to keep the same saturation at the center of the image, while reducing the image’s brightness or gradually changing the color, moving off the central portion of the image to the periphery, with a gradual shading.

 Contact us for a Consultation

 Imagination and innovation are at the heart of everything we do.
-Whether the idea of using gradients to retain, essentially, what you have while creating a new look seems appealing or you’re looking for something completely new, call us to discuss your next project.
+Whether the idea of using gradients to retain, essentially, what you have while creating a new look seems appealing or you’re looking to create a completely new luxury packaging design, call us to discuss your next project.